 SPICT-LIS™ has been developed from preliminary testing in Nepal and consensus building by expert clinicians from Africa and Asia.

-We have set up a working group as part of the SPICT™ international community of practice to refine, implement and evaluate SPICT-LIS™.
+We have set up a Special Interest Group as part of the SPICT™ international community of practice to refine, implement and evaluate SPICT-LIS™.
+SPICT-LIS Special Interest Group

 Contact Dr Dan Munday if you’d like to join the SPICT-LIS working group.